xzdbd/dockerfiles/arcgisserver/README.md

-# ArcGIS for Sever on Docker
+# ArcGIS for Server on Docker

 ## 10.3.1